When you are in the scarf business you spend a lot of time looking at other people’s scarves and how they’ve style them.

 I think a natural cashmere scarf should be a staple in anyone’s wardrobe – the dusty pink one is a gorgeous colour to wear near your face (especially against winter skin) and the deep red is perfect for those who want to add a splash of colour to their outfit.
 I can’t help visualising a dark coat, a red scarf and a carol service (too early to mention the festive season?!).

 When I was naming these scarves I could think no further than Sophie Eadie.
-This is exactly the sort of scarf she would effortlessly loop & style to perfectly accessorise her outfit, whilst the quality cashmere serves it purpose & protects from the elements.
+This is exactly the sort of scarf she would effortlessly loop and style to perfectly accessorise her outfit, whilst the quality cashmere serves it purpose and protects from the elements.
 Hence I called it the ‘Eadie Classic Cashmere Scarf’.

 This got me thinking: Why not bring Sophie into the studio and ask her to style this scarf how she would wear it?
 Why not ask her if I could take some photos and share them on the CW journal?
-So I did & she said yes!
-Above are the results; all her own clothes, all her own styling – I hope you agree she looks fabulous & the photos have become the perfect model shots for the Eadie Classic Cashmere Scarf!
+So I did and she said yes!
+Here are the results; all her own clothes, all her own styling – I hope you agree she looks fabulous and the photos have become the perfect model shots for the Eadie Classic Cashmere Scarf!
 No copying now!